• Skip to primary navigation

 Magnetic position and angle sensing technologies are well-established in ICE vehicles.
 However, the electrical environment in an EV is different, making it more challenging to use sensors based on magnetic technologies (Figure 2).
 Those sensors induce a current in a metal plate.
 An oscillator generates a magnetic field picked up by the sensor.

 Two pickup coils are used and physically separated to generate different voltages that can be used to determine the position of the object being monitored.
 Inductive sensors use active demodulation to increase their immunity to external magnetic fields.
-And, since they don’t use magnets, they can have better high-temperature performance.
+Since they don’t use magnets, they can have better high-temperature performance.

 Resolvers

-Resolvers are electromagnetic sensors that operate like a transformer.
+Resolvers are electromagnetic sensors that operate like transformers.
 There are several ways to implement a resolver.
-A variable reluctance (VR) resolver is commonly used in EV traction motors, consisting of a ferromagnetic rotor and a stator with multiple secondary coils.
-These resolvers work well in harsh environments and are used for generating rotational position signals.
+A variable reluctance (VR) resolver, consisting of a ferromagnetic rotor and a stator with multiple secondary coils, is commonly used in EV traction motors.
+These resolvers work well in harsh environments and generate rotational position signals.

-Other types of resolvers include magnetic resolvers that use Hall effect sensors and inductive resolvers that measure the position of a metallic target rotating in front of a set of inductive coils.
+Other resolvers include magnetic resolvers that use Hall effect sensors and inductive resolvers that measure the position of a metallic target rotating in front of a set of inductive coils.

 Encoders

-Encoders involve disks with coded slots with a single track or quadrature resolution.
-The disk spins in front of an IR LED, and the light is interrupted by the rotation of the disk.
+Encoders involve disks with coded slots, with a single track or quadrature resolution.
+The disk spins in front of an IR LED, interrupting the light.
 A receiver on the opposite side of the disk from the IR source converts the resulting light pulses into an output signal.
 Encoders can measure the speed and direction of rotation.

 In addition to optical technology, other less common encoder implementations include magnetic and resistive.
 Encoders can be designed to provide relative or absolute measurements.